timmo001/system-bridge-website/src/content/docs/cli.md

 - `--title`: The title of the notification (default: "System Bridge")
 - `--message`: The message of the notification (default: "Hello, world!")
 - `--icon`: The icon of the notification (default: "system-bridge")
+- `--sound`: Path to a sound file to play with the notification (Linux only)
+- `--action-url`: URL to open when the notification is clicked (Linux only)
+- `--action-path`: File/folder path to open when the notification is clicked (Linux only)

 ## Discovery